joaomalho/Taurus/README.md

 - Risk Manager
     -   Condition do decision making - WIP
 - FrontEnd firt version release
-    -   Include orders
+    -   Working with DJango:
-    -   Working on framer
+        - Stock results page - WIP
 - Results
     - Candles Patterns Metrics - WIP
         - IF in the last 5 candles a pattern is detected AND stoploss not complete then decision of the candle.